 Rather than trying to cover every social network out there, we’re focusing on the ones kids use the most.How we developed this guide

-Showing 15 of 50 networks
+Showing 15 of 40 networks

-Disney Club Penguin IslandClub Penguin is a multiplayer game where you can explore a virtual world using a cartoon penguin character.
+Disney Club Penguin IslandClub Penguin is a multiplayer game where you can explore a virtual world and chat to others.

 To children, online life is real life.
 We've joined forces with O2 to help parents explore and understand online life as kids know it.

 We worked with 674 parents and carers, and 1,696 young people to review the sites, apps and games that children use.

 Sign up to our newsletter to hear about new social networks, apps and games

 download the app